Our White Paper

 Based on these criteria, we have chosen the following funds and ETFs:

-Table 4: Lysa’s chosen funds - as of April 2020.
-The list may change over time if new better funds are launched
+As of November 2024.
+The list may change over time if new better funds are launched.

 Asset classFund/ETF